Motorcycle Accident Lawyer Atlanta

 Class M – You must be at least seventeen years of age to obtain a Class M license, which is the license needed to operate a motorcycle.
 If you are under eighteen, your parent/guardian must sign the license application, giving their consent.

 Even with the proper training and licensing, driving a motorcycle can still be dangerous.
 More often than not, it’s the motorist who is at fault in motorcycle accidents.
-If this is your situation, speaking with a motorcycle accident lawyer Atlanta can be your best asset in pursuing damages.
+If this is your situation, speaking with a motorcycle accident attorney Atlanta can be your best asset in pursuing damages for injuries you sustained.

-The most common motorcycle injury in Atlanta is road rash, the scraping that occurs when the surface of the skin meets the road.
+Motorcycle accidents often result in some kind of injury.
+In a motorcycle crash, a rider is often thrown off the vehicle with a great force.
+Because of that, head and neck injuries are common in motorcycle accidents.
+Another common motorcycle injury is road rash, the scraping that occurs when the surface of the skin meets the road.
 Though it’s painful and often bleeds, it’s not life-threatening.

-Other injuries motorcycle riders often suffer from range from minor fractures or broken bones to more serious things like paralysis and traumatic brain injuries, leading to long-term issues.
+Other injuries motorcycle riders often suffer from range from minor fractures or broken bones to more severe injuries like paralysis and traumatic brain injuries, leading to long-term issues.

 It’s been discovered that most injuries occur because of alcohol-impairment, riding without a helmet, and operating a motorcycle without a license.